kmanoovi/Challenge-2/README.md

 There are active links for contact and the CVC is able to be opened.

+The links for the projects lead to a filler link (Google.com) since I do not currently have any projects to link.

 The navbar at the top will bring the user to each section, which will become more noticeable as the paragraphs increase as time goes on.